ruuda/hound/readme.md

 -------
 Hound is licensed under the [Apache 2.0][apache2] license.
 It may be used in free software as well as closed-source applications, both for commercial and non-commercial use under the conditions given in the license.
+If you want to use Hound in your GPLv2-licensed software, you can add an [exception][exception] to your copyright notice.

 [ci-img]:    https://travis-ci.org/ruud-v-a/hound.svg?branch=master
 [ci]:        https://travis-ci.org/ruud-v-a/hound